georgemac510/disco-repo/README.md

 The app is a repo of 1960's and 1970's popular music of the disco and classic rock genres.
 Users can store and retrieve audio and video files using IPFS for short-term storage and archive for long-term storage using Filecoin.
 This is done through the magic of Textile Hub.
 IPNS Links to the data files are created for quick and easy retrieval.
+Jimmy Lee's `next-bucket` project was the inspiration to developing the app.

 ### Setup (Ubuntu)
 Prerequisites: Node version 14.16.1